Low-rate picture transmission: Current status and future

 On 4 July 2019, the METEOR-M N2-2 satellite was launched.
 It operated successfully until December of the same year when it was struck by a micrometeorite.
 The satellite remains partially operational, however the damage forced the operators to terminate the LRPT downlink.

+On 27 June 2023, the METEOR-M N2-3 satellite was launched and is operating nominally.
+However, the antenna failed to deploy completely, resulting in a reduced signal strength.